ELondonJ/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/ljoseph/README.txt

     dest                Three-letter code of arrival airport
     arrive              Arrival date and time (am/pm)
     options are (options may appear in any order):
-    -pretty file        Pretty print the airline’s flights to a text file or standard out (file -) -textFile file      Where to read/write the airline info
+    -xmlFile file Where to read/write the airline info -pretty file        Pretty print the airline’s flights to a text file or standard out (file -) -textFile file      Where to read/write the airline info